Stuart Black (soccer)

-Stuart Black (born June 2, 1975) is a Nigerian-born Canadian former soccer player who began his career in the Canadian National Soccer League, and finished off his career in the USL A-League, and the Canadian Professional Soccer League.
+Stuart Black (born 2 June 1975) is a Nigerian former footballer who played in the Canadian National Soccer League, USL A-League, and Canadian Professional Soccer League.

 Playing career

 Black began his career with Toronto Supra of the Canadian National Soccer League in 1996.
 He helped Supra finish with a third-place finish in the league standings, and secured a playoff position.
-Their opponents were St. Catharines Wolves in the semi-finals, but were eliminated from the completion with a 2-1 defeat on goals on aggregate.
+Their opponents were St. Catharines Wolves in the semi-finals, but were eliminated from the completion with a 2–1 defeat on goals on aggregate.
 In 1999, he signed with Detroit Rockers of the National Professional Soccer League, where he would have a three-year term and finished with 51 appearances and six goals to his name.
 In 1999, during the outdoor season he signed with Toronto Lynx of the USL A-League.

 In 2001, Black signed with York Region Shooters of the Canadian Professional Soccer League.
 His next stint in the CPSL was in 2005 when he signed with the Vaughan Shooters.
-He made his debut for Vaughan on May 29, 2005 in a match against Toronto Croatia.
+He made his debut for Vaughan on 29 May 2005, in a match against Toronto Croatia.
 He helped Vaughan secure a division title by finishing first in the Eastern Conference.
-In the postseason he helped Vaughan reach the CPSL Championship finals, where they faced the Oakville Blue Devils lost to a score of 2-1.
+In the postseason he helped Vaughan reach the CPSL Championship finals, where they faced the Oakville Blue Devils lost to a score of 2–1.